SteveSmith16384/splitscreenfps_libgdx/README.md

 It depends on the specific game selected, but controls are typically:-

 * W, A S, D, Space and Enter for keyboard & mouse player.
+H for Help (where implemented).
 * Tested with PS4 controllers.
 * F1 - Toggle full Screen
 * F2 - Toggle full screen but still windowed (required if you want to record the screen using Windows)